YourlocalJay/AIQLeads/docs/core/README.md

 # Core Documentation

-This section contains fundamental documentation about the AIQLeads system architecture, development practices, and deployment procedures.
+This section contains fundamental documentation about the AIQLeads system architecture and development practices.

 ## Sections